Smart Routing

 Assume 500 input tokens + 200 output per request (typical chatbot).
 Here's what you'd pay.

-Savings come from sending simple tasks to cheap models and reserving expensive models for where they matter.
-Same user experience, 10-20× less spend.
+Spend control comes from sending routine tasks to efficient models and reserving premium models for where they matter.

 Real providers go down.
 Last 90 days in 2026: